dipinthomas/minikube-example/README.md

 # Deployment

-Clone this repository & update image name in the yaml if required or changed.
+Clone this repository & update image name in the yaml if you have build your own image.

 >  kubectl -f minikube-example

+*note: docker image dipinthomas2003/node-frontend:minikube expectes backend to be accessible on http://192.168.49.2:5000   *

 # Access Web UI